pfefferz/build/README.txt

 4001 x-x x
 4000 x x-x

-6. The build will boot up to U-Boot.
-Run the following to load the kernel, dtb and ramdisk: bootm 03000000 01000000 1407f000
+6. The build will boot up to U-Boot then continue booting to a command prompt.
+You can interrupt the U-Boot boot counter by pressing a key in a console attached to the unit to stop boot.
+If you stop boot, run the following to load the kernel, dtb and ramdisk: bootm 03000000 01000000 1407f000